Parliament of Malaysia: Procedure

 Parliament meets from Monday to Thursday when it is in session, as Friday is part of the weekend in the states of Johor, Kelantan, Kedah, and Terengganu.
 However, the lower house (Dewan Rakyat) also meets on Friday for a day (usually on September to November) during the federal budget presentation.

-A proposed act of law begins its life when a particular government minister or ministry prepares a first draft with the assistance of the Attorney-General's Department.
+A proposed act of law begins its life when a particular government minister or ministry prepares a first draft with the assistance of the Attorney-General's Chamber.
 The draft, known as a bill, is then discussed by the Cabinet.
 If it is agreed to be submitted to Parliament, the bill is distributed to all MPs.
 It then goes through three readings before the Dewan Rakyat.
 The first reading is where the minister or his deputy submits it to Parliament.
 At the second reading, the bill is discussed and debated by MPs.
 Until the mid-1970s, both English and Malay (the national language) were used for debates, but henceforth, only Malay was permitted, unless permission was obtained from the Speaker of the House.
 At the third reading, the minister or his deputy formally submit it to a vote for approval.
 A 2/3 majority is usually required to pass the bill, but in certain cases, a simple majority suffices.
 Should the bill pass, it is sent to the Dewan Negara, where the three readings are carried out again.
 The Dewan Negara may choose not to pass the bill, but this only delays its passage by a month, or in some cases, a year; once this period expires, the bill is considered to have been passed by the house.

 If the bill passes, it is presented to the Yang di-Pertuan Agong, who has 30 days to consider the bill.
 Should he disagree with it, he returns it to Parliament with a list of suggested amendments.
 Parliament must then reconsider the bill and its proposed amendments and return it to the Yang di-Pertuan Agong within 30 days if they pass it again.
 The Yang di-Pertuan Agong then has another 30 days to give the royal assent; otherwise, it passes into law.
 The law does not take effect until it is published in the Government Gazette.